Making changes to your diet

 In general, a plant-based diet is considered safe.
 However, adapt the diet to your needs, allergies, and other medical conditions.
 Discuss your diet with your healthcare team and determine if you need to make adjustments due to side effects, symptoms, or health conditions.

 Example: If you experience diarrhea from radiation damage to your colon, you may temporarily need to eat refined grains instead of whole grains.
 This could mean eating white rice rather than the brown rice recommended as part of a whole-foods diet.

 If you’re not able to eat well because of symptoms and side effects of your cancer or other medical condition, you may need to address those symptoms and side effects as part of Eating Well.

 Some symptoms and side effects that can interfere with Eating Well:

-- Changes in appetite due to altered taste
+Changes in appetite including altered taste

 Diagnostic tests may determine if you have nutrient imbalances or deficiencies.
 Ask your healthcare team whether tests may be right for you, then work with a qualified oncology nutritionist or dietician to interpret results and create an eating plan.

 Get started: recommended aids to start eating well

 You may want to ask your oncology care team for a referral to a nutritionist or dietican.
 Or perhaps you’d like to find an online resource for information and recipes.
 Maybe you want a small group, whether friends or an online community, to talk with and share support.
 We offer several suggestions here, but also look to see what’s available locally to help you make changes at your pace.

 Whether with a program, an online course, a book, a video, or a dietician to guide you in making changes, match the format with your learning style and how you find motivation to act.